Thriller (song): Chart performance

 "Thriller" has returned to the Billboard Hot 100 chart multiple times due to its popularity around Halloween.
 It re-entered the Billboard Hot 100 in October 2013 at number 42, number 31 in November 2018, and number 19 in November 2021, its highest placement since 1984.
 This gave Jackson at least one top-20 hit across seven consecutive decades from 1969 on the Billboard Hot 100.
 In 2025, the single returned to the top ten at number 10.
 The song's placement made Michael Jackson the first artist to chart in the top ten in six consecutive decades.

 "Thriller" was certified platinum by the Recording Industry Association of America on December 4, 1989, for sales of over one million physical units in the US As of August 2016, the song had sold 4,024,398 copies in the US.
 The song was later certified Diamond by RIAA for sales over 10 million equivalent-units.
 "Thriller" reached number one on the Billboard R&B/Hip-Hop Streaming Songs, R&B Streaming Songs and R&B Digital Song Sales charts the week of November 8, 2023, more than a decade after Jackson's death.
 On the week of November 9, 2024, "Thriller" topped a Billboard multimetric chart for the first time, reaching the top spot on Hot R&B Songs.

-"Thriller" achieved its highest position in the UK Singles Chart in November 2025, reaching number nine, a place higher than its original peak in 1983.

-"Thriller" also peaked at number ten on the US Billboard 100 chart in November 2025, solidifying Michael Jackson's entry into the top 10 in six different decades starting from the 70's.
-This is baring his top ten entry as a member of the Jackson 5 in late December 1969 with the song, I Want You Back.
-This makes him the only artist in history to achieve this feat.
+"Thriller" achieved its highest position in the UK singles chart in November 2025, reaching number nine.
+It also peaked at number ten on the US Billboard 100 chart in November 2025, making Jackson the only artist to enter the top 10 in six different decades, discounting his top ten entry as a member of the Jackson 5 in 1969 with "I Want You Back".